guayom/uniflor/companies/del-rio.md

  address: Limon, Costa Rica
 header_class: largest no-margin-bottom
 ---
-Del Rio is a company committed to environmental preservation, efficiency and high performance.
+Del Rio is a company committed to environmental preservation, efficiency and high performance Our main objective is QUALITY.
+We are proud of our excellent selection;

-Our main objective is QUALITY.
-We are proud of our excellent selection; quality control and packing process that allow us to deliver the highest quality flowers that satisfy our clients specific needs.
+quality control and packing process that allow us to deliver the highest quality flowers that satisfy our clients specific needs

-Obashe, S.A., started growing tropical flowers and foliage in March 1986.
-The farm is located in Limón, in the Atlantic Coast of Costa Rica.
-This area is where the Tropical Rainforest is located.
-It is 140meters above the sea level.
-It has an average temperature of 30°C all the year.
-Obashe made its first export to Florida, United States in 1986, and now we export to some other states in the US, Canada and some other countries in Europe.
+## Products
+Gingers, Heliconias, tropical foliages & Handmade Bouquets.